This post has been modified to reflect new information since its original publication.

 2. Proactively monitor your online reputation

-Routinely monitoring what is being said about your business online allows SMBs to respond to negativity before it spirals out of control.
+Routinely monitoring what is being said about your SMB online allows your business to respond to negativity before it spirals out of control.

 3. Designate a reputation management team

-Maintaining an in-house reputation management team like a Fortune 500 company is unlikely to be affordable for a small business.
 However, you do have options.
 ReputationDefender offers a range of online reputation management services designed specifically for SMBs.
-Give us a call today for a free consultation on how to develop a reputation management plan that fits your business’s needs.
+To see a real-time view of how people see your small business, grab your free online reputation report card.
+It will immediately show you how others view your brand online.
+Then, give us a call for a free consultation on how to develop a reputation management plan that fits your business’s needs.